An original program to learn French while discovering oenology and French wines of the South West together with a wine expert from Toulouse.

 - A certificate of participation in the French language courses and of French language knowledge

-- A French language resource centre with a multimedia lab offering a lending library (DVDs, books, audio books, language handbooks, topical books, newspapers…), and supervised self-learning activities
+- A French language resource centre with a multimedia lab offering a lending library (DVDs, books, audio books, language handbooks, topical books, newspapers…), and supervised or free self-learning activities